 Work out what's essential

 If you’ve got a rough idea of the size and shape of car that you’re after, think carefully about what you use it for.
 If you have small children, a crossover SUV is a good bet, as the raised ride height makes getting kids and their seats into the car much easier.
 If you’re keen on DIY, carrying capacity may be important – but look out for cars that have easy-to-fold rear seats that lie flat when dropped.
 This is something we’ll always point out in our reviews.

-If you need your car to have certain features, such as sat-nav, parking sensors and leather seats, try to go for a trim level that includes them all together, as this is usually better value than adding items individually as options.
+If you need your car to have certain features, such as sat-nav, parking sensors or leather seats, try to go for a trim level that includes them all together, as this is usually better value than adding items individually as options.
 Specifying a new car’s options can be a tricky business; use our guide to car options for some help.

 Each Carbuyer review contains details of every version of a car that you can buy, including engine choices and trim levels.
 It also includes technical information such as power and performance figures, as well as fuel economy and CO2 emissions data.
-We also list useful information about boot space, road tax bands and each trim’s standard equipment, so whether you prioritise performance, economy, levels of equipment or a combination of all three, our in-depth reviews will give you all the information you need at your fingertips.
+We also list useful information about boot space, road tax bands and each trim’s standard equipment, so whether you prioritise performance, economy, technology or a combination of all three, our in-depth reviews will give you all the information you need at your fingertips.

-With over 75% of new cars bought using some form of finance, and with dealers encouraged to sell cars via this method, cash is not necessarily king, and you’re as likely to get a discount or deal by buying a car on finance.
+With the vast majority of new cars bought using some form of finance, and with dealers encouraged to sell cars via this method, cash is not necessarily king, and you’re as likely to get a discount or deal by buying a car on finance.